✒️

 • Data Representation: Game assets, characters, and items are often represented as inscriptions, enabling verifiable ownership and scarcity within the game ecosystem.

 • Randomness and Fairness: Achieving provably fair randomness in on-chain games presents a challenge.
-Techniques like Verifiable Random Functions (VRFs) and on-chain oracles are explored to ensure transparent and unpredictable outcomes.
+Techniques like Verifiable Random Functions (VRFs) and are explored to ensure transparent and unpredictable outcomes.

 Advantages